Sel-en-ium/docker-seafile-client/README.md

 See docker-compose how to use.

 ## Environment variables:
+ - context=./docker-seafile-client   The path to the directory containing `Dockerfile` and `start.sh`
  - LIBRARY_ID=your-library-id-here   Can be multiple library ids seperated with colon :
  - SERVER_URL=server-url             The url used to access your server, eg: https://example.seafile.com
  - SERVER_PORT=server-port           Which port the server is hosted on: usually 443 (https) or 80 (http)